Skip to main content

 Overview

-A genus of clump-forming native perennials in the family Asteraceae, native to meadows, prairies, and moist areas across North America, with the majority of garden-worthy species from the central and eastern United States.
-Plants form upright clumps of leafy, winged stems 18–60 inches (45–150 cm) tall — height varies widely by species and cultivar.
-Leaves are lance-shaped to ovate, medium green, and decurrent (running down the stem to form wings).
-From midsummer through fall, stems produce an abundance of daisy-like flower heads 1.5–2.5 inches (4–6 cm) across with distinctive wedge-shaped ray florets (notched or reflexed at the tips) surrounding a prominent, dome-shaped or button-like disc in yellow-green to brown.
-Flower colors range from pure yellow through orange, copper, bronze, and mahogany-red, including bicolors.
-Modern cultivars of H. autumnale, H. hoopesii, and their hybrids offer compact growth, extended bloom, and intensified colors.
-Despite the common name, sneezeweed pollen is not wind-dispersed and does not cause hay fever; the name derives from historical use of dried leaves as snuff.
-All parts are toxic to livestock; some toxicity to pets.
+Helenium is a genus of clump-forming native perennials in the family Asteraceae, native to meadows, prairies, and moist open areas across North America, with most garden-worthy species from the central and eastern United States.
+Plants form upright clumps of leafy winged stems 18-60 inches (45-150 cm) tall, with height varying widely by species and cultivar.
+Leaves are lance-shaped to ovate, medium green, and decurrent (the leaf base continues down the stem to form narrow wings).
+From midsummer through fall, stems carry numerous daisy-like flower heads 1.5-2.5 inches (4-6 cm) across with wedge-shaped ray florets (notched or reflexed at the tips) surrounding a prominent dome-shaped to button-like central disc in yellow-green to brown.
+Flower colors span pure yellow through orange, copper, bronze, and mahogany-red, including bicolors.
+Modern cultivars of H. autumnale and H. hoopesii and their hybrids offer compact growth, extended bloom, and saturated colors.
+The common name derives from the historical use of dried leaves as snuff; the pollen is insect-dispersed and does not cause hay fever.
+All parts are toxic to livestock and can be toxic to pets and humans if ingested in quantity.
+Consistent moisture supports flowering and form; dry soils produce powdery mildew and plant decline.

 Native Range

-Native across much of North America, with greatest species diversity in the central and eastern United States.
-Helenium autumnale (common sneezeweed) ranges from Nova Scotia south to Florida and west to Arizona.
-Most species grow in moist to wet meadows, prairies, floodplains, and stream margins, but are adaptable to average garden soils.
+Helenium is native across much of North America, with the greatest species diversity in the central and eastern United States.
+H. autumnale (common sneezeweed) ranges from Nova Scotia south to Florida and west to Arizona.
+Most species grow in moist to wet meadows, prairies, floodplains, and stream margins, and adapt to average garden soils in cultivation.

 Suggested Uses

-Planted in perennial borders, native plantings, rain gardens, and pollinator gardens at 18–24 inch (45–60 cm) spacing.
-The warm orange, copper, and red tones combine powerfully with ornamental grasses, rudbeckias, and asters in late-summer borders.
-Essential plants for supporting late-season butterflies and bees.
-Cut flowers last 7–10 days in water.
+Planted in perennial borders, native plantings, rain gardens, and pollinator gardens at 18-24 inch (45-60 cm) spacing.
+The warm orange, copper, and red tones pair with ornamental grasses, Rudbeckia, and Symphyotrichum in late-summer borders.
+Late-season butterflies and native bees use the flowers.
+Cut stems hold 7-10 days in water.
+Dry xeric sites and deep shade are outside the use range.

 How to Identify

-Identified by upright leafy stems with decurrent leaf bases forming distinct wings along the stem, and daisy-like flower heads 1.5–2.5 inches (4–6 cm) across with distinctive wedge-shaped ray florets that reflex backward, exposing a prominent dome-shaped central disc.
-The winged stem (running the leaf base down the stem) is a reliable identifying feature.
-Bloom in midsummer through fall.
+Identify by the upright leafy stems with decurrent leaf bases that run down the stem to form narrow wings, and by daisy-like flower heads 1.5-2.5 inches (4-6 cm) across with wedge-shaped ray florets that reflex backward to expose a prominent dome-shaped central disc.
+The winged stem is the single reliable diagnostic trait (visible by running a finger along the stem or bending it).
+Bloom is in midsummer through fall.

 Appearance